euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Before running PyFR across multiple nodes it is first necessary to decompose the domain using a graph partitioning library such as METIS [Kar98]_.
 On the Piz Daint supercomputer at CSCS PyFR has been found to exhibit near perfect weak scalability up to 2000 NVIDIA K20X GPUs [Vin15]_.
 The wire format used by PyFR for MPI buffers is independent of the backend being used.
-It is therfore possible for different MPI ranks to use different backends.
+It is therefore possible for different MPI ranks to use different backends.
 This enables simulations to be run on heterogeneous clusters containing a mix of CPUs and accelerators.
 However, as discussed in [Wit15]_, this capability comes at the cost of a more complicated domain decomposition process.